-The Electronic Technology Diploma program of study prepares students to be employed as technicians in the fields of electrical maintenance, installation and repair.
+Electronic Technology program of study prepares students to be employed as technicians in the fields of electrical maintenance, installation and repair.
 The program was developed especially for industry and is valuable in the development, installation and maintenance of complex industrial processes as well as their electronic, controller and computer devices.
 Graduates of this program are awarded a diploma.
+Students must complete the curriculum described below:

 - ELT 215 Motors and Controls 2.0 Credit(s)

-- ELT 196 Circuit Analysis I 5 Credit(s)
+- ELT 196 Circuit Analysis I 5.0 Credit(s)

 - IND 109 Equipment Safety and Operation 3.0 Credit(s)

 - IND 197 Industrial Engineering Technology Orientation 3.0 Credit(s)

 - MAT 743 Technical Math 3.0 Credit(s) 1